 Ko 'Olina Golf Club and Roy's Restaurant are popular places at the Ko 'Olina Resort.

-Swim, snorkel, board surf, body surf, body board, beach comb, fish, whale watch and observe dolphins from the shore or on an official tour offered by Wil Side Eco-Adventures ( http://sailhawaii.com/ ),*
+Swim, snorkel, board surf, body surf, body board, beach comb, go deep-sea fishing or fish by the shore, whale watch and observe dolphins from the shore or on an official tour offered by Wild Side Eco-Adventures ( http://sailhawaii.com/ ).